sonata-nfv/tng-sla-mgmt/README.md

 ### Contributing

 You may contribute to the SLA Manager similar to other 5GTANGO (sub-) projects, i.e. by creating pull requests.
-However, since changes in the SLA files may affect several other tools and projects, the pull requests might be discussed on the mailing list before it is merged to the master branch.

 ### CI Integration